-Getting a flat tire in the middle of the night on a long road trip could easily happen to anyone.
-But, if the driver would have decided to purchase roadside assistance from their insurance company or another available source, the outcome could be much more pleasant and safer.
+Getting a flat tire in the middle of the night on a long road trip could happen to anyone.
+But deciding to get roadside assistance from your insurer or another source could make the whole situation less stressful.

-When you buy your car insurance policy, you should ask about whether they can offer you roadside assistance.
-The insurance company may allow you to choose a roadside assistance program or endorsement to add to your policy and you might have different options to choose from with many levels of coverage.
+When you buy your car insurance policy, ask whether they can offer you roadside assistance.
+The insurance company may allow you to choose a roadside assistance program or endorsement to add to your policy.
+You may have different options to choose from, with many levels of coverage.

 Here are some of the most common emergency roadside assistance coverages to ask about:

-Got a flat?
-All the customer has to do is call the 24/7 toll-free number and the emergency roadside assistance customer service representative will send out someone to do the tire change on the scene.
+- Flat tire change: Got a flat?
+All you have to do is call the 24/7 toll-free number.
+The emergency roadside assistance customer service representative will send out someone to do the tire change on the scene.

-If that flat can't be fixed on the scene or if a different mechanical issue arises and the vehicle needs to be towed to a garage, the towing may be covered too.
+- Emergency towing: If that flat can't be fixed on the scene, or if a different mechanical issue arises and the vehicle needs to be towed to a garage, the towing may be covered too.

-Yes, the emergency roadside assistance may send out someone with gas to get the driver back on the road again.
+- Running out of gas: The company may send someone with gas to help you get back on the road again.

-Normally roadside assistance will help you if you have a mechanical breakdown and have to be towed to the nearest service station.
-However, the actual breakdown may not be covered, this would only be covered if you had a mechanical breakdown insurance coverage.
+- Mechanical breakdown: Roadside assistance will often help you if you have a mechanical breakdown and need to be towed to the nearest service station.
+But the breakdown itself may not be covered.
+This would likely only be covered if you had mechanical breakdown insurance coverage (MBI).

 Fees and Deductibles